aganesh0988/Dockerfiles-deep-dive/README.md

 on the next line.
 You can also chain commands using the `&&` symbol, so that later commands won't run unless each earlier ones is successful.

-Here is an example of both being used below:
+Here is an example of both being used:

 ```docker
  RUN apt-get update \
     && apt-get install --no-install-recommends
 ```

-### Clean up
+### Remember to clean up after yourself

 Before you start, make sure to stop and remove any containers you have running, so they don't interfere with your testing.